-Marriages solemnized before 15th September 1961 deemed to be registered under this Act
+Marriages solemnised before 15 September 1961 deemed to be registered under this Act

-181.-(1) Nothing in this Act shall affect the validity of any marriage solemnized under any law, religion, custom or usage prior to 15th September 1961.
+181.-(1) Nothing in this Act affects the validity of any marriage solemnised under any law, religion, custom or usage prior to 15 September 1961.

-- (2) Such marriages, if valid under the law, religion, custom or usage under which they were solemnized, shall be deemed to be registered under the provisions of this Act. - (3) Every such marriage, unless void under the law, religion, custom or usage under which it was solemnized, shall continue until dissolved - (a) by the death of one of the parties; - (b) by order of a court of competent jurisdiction; or - (c) by a declaration made by a court of competent jurisdiction that the marriage is null and void.
+- (2) Such marriages, if valid under the law, religion, custom or usage under which they were solemnised, are deemed to be registered under the provisions of this Act. - (3) Every such marriage, unless void under the law, religion, custom or usage under which it was solemnised, shall continue until dissolved - (a) by the death of one of the parties; - (b) by order of a court of competent jurisdiction; or - (c) by a declaration made by a court of competent jurisdiction that the marriage is null and void.

-Voluntary registration of marriages solemnized under religion or custom
+Voluntary registration of marriages solemnised under religion or custom

-182.-(1) Notwithstanding section 181, the parties to a marriage which has been solemnized under any law, religion, custom or usage may, if the marriage has not been registered, apply to the Registrar in the prescribed form for the registration of the marriage.

-(2) The Registrar may require the parties to the marriage to appear before him and to produce such evidence of the marriage, either oral or documentary, as he may require, and to furnish such other particulars as may be required by him.

-(3) The Registrar may, on being satisfied of the truth of the statements contained in the application, register the marriage by entering the particulars thereof in the certificate of marriage.

-(4) The entry of the marriage in the certificate of marriage shall be signed by the Registrar and the parties to the marriage.

-(5) The Registrar shall not register a marriage under this section if he is satisfied that the marriage is void under the provisions of this Act.
+- 182.-(1) Despite section 181, the parties to a marriage which has been solemnised under any law, religion, custom or usage may, if the marriage has not been registered, apply to the Registrar in the prescribed form for the registration of the marriage. - (2) The Registrar may require the parties to the marriage to appear before him or her and to produce such evidence of the marriage, either oral or documentary, as he or she may require, and to furnish such other particulars as may be required by him or her. - (3) The Registrar may, on being satisfied of the truth of the statements contained in the application, register the marriage by entering the particulars thereof in the certificate of marriage. - (4) The entry of the marriage in the certificate of marriage must be signed by the Registrar and the parties to the marriage. - (5) The Registrar must not register a marriage under this section if he or she is satisfied that the marriage is void under the provisions of this Act.